How Do Cows Make Milk?

 Organic Valley cows spend a lot of time on organic pastures eating super yummy grass and then hours later they get milked.
-Milking a cow usually only takes 10 minutes, but depending on the herd size, milking all of the cows can take a while.
-Some farms only milk one or two cows at a time, while others can milk 80 or more.
+Milking a cow takes about 10 minutes.
+Some farms only milk one or two cows at a time, while others milk dozens.

 Milking begins when a cow enters a milking parlor or in some cases, their stall.
 When a cow enters the parlor they receive a visual cue just by seeing the milking parlor that tells them to start releasing milk.
 This is further emphasized by the practice of forestripping, in which farmers milk out the first stream of milk by hand.

 Then the farmer cleans the cow’s udder with a special solution to make sure nothing gets into the milk supply.
 After that, the cows are ready to get milked!

 The farmer attaches a milking unit with special suction that pulsates 40 times every minute as it carefully and gently removes the nutrient-rich milk from the cow.
 From there, the milk travels into a pipeline where it is rapidly cooled and stored in a bulk tank until a milk truck arrives to pick it up.
 Soon after, it is packaged, put on the shelf, and voilà—ends up in your glass.
 All Organic Valley dairy products go through 57 quality checkpoints before they get to you!